Github immutable tags are insane

 ENHow Github's unacceptable feature design can ruin your versioning

 There is a feature on GitHub designed to protect you.
-Instead, it punishes you, permanently, silently, and without appeal.
+Instead, it punishes you, permanently, and without appeal.
 It is called Immutable Releases, and if you are reading this because you are currently locked out of your own repository tag, welcome to the club.
 Pull up a chair.
 You are not getting that tag back.

 What Happened

-release was created for tag v0.2.1.
+My public project repository 4ster-light/sentinel, hit this wall just today.
+A release was created for tag v0.2.1.
 It was a mistake.
 The release was deleted.
-The tag was deleted
+The tag was deleted locally and on the remote.
+Clean slate, right?

 Wrong